cybertec-postgresql/pgwatch2/docs/advanced_features.rst

 Pgwatch2 also supports collecting internal statistics from the PgBouncer connection pooler, via the built-in special "pgbouncer" database and the ``SHOW STATS`` command.
 To enable it choose the according *DB Type*, provide connection info to the pooler port and make sure the **pgbouncer_stats** metric or "pgbouncer" preset config is selected for the host.
+Note that for the "DB Name" field you should insert not "pgbouncer" (although this special DB provides all the statistics) but the real name of the pool you wish to monitor or leave it empty to track all pools.
+In latter case individual pools will be identified / separated via the "database" tag.

 There's also a built-in Grafana dashboard for PgBouncer data, looking like that: